pkazmierczak/bora/README.md

 ## Roadmap and status
 bora is in very early stages of development.
-Currently it correctly interprets meta-templates, converts them into CF files, deploys and terminates stacks.
-It is not yet able to update stacks correctly.
+Currently it correctly interprets meta-templates, converts them into CF files, deploys (or updates )and terminates stacks.
 Upcoming features:

-- Stack updates;
 - Role assumption/multi-account deployment;
 - Automatic lookup of VPCs, AMIs, subnets and SGs by name;
 - Tests...